 Linking to non-article or non-page content uses the same {filename} syntax as described above.
 It is important to remember that those files will not be copied to the output directory unless the source directories containing them are included in the STATIC_PATHS setting of the project's pelicanconf.py file.
 Pelican's default configuration includes the images directory for this, but others must be added manually.
-Forgetting to do so will result in broken links test.md would include:
+Forgetting to do so will result in broken links.